gvallee/dpu_offload_service/doc/architecture.md

 the notification system.

 ## Example

+### Service bootstrapping between a service process on a DPU and the host process

 Here is an example of a service process code that reads the configuration file and create all the execution contexts: